Who is it for?

 • select the relevant knowledge, content and processes to develop the most suitable skills, habits, behaviours and attributes in our learners.

-• empower art educators to choose and use the knowledge of their lived experiences in preference to ‘off-the-shelf’ models.
+• empower art educators to choose and use the knowledge of their lived experiences in preference to ‘off-the-shelf’ curriculum models.

 Who created the Big Landscape?